medusa-project/medusa-downloader/README.md

 limits - it appears that internally serving the files directly from the mod_zip server does not close them in time, whereas making the requests go to an external server does.)

+For requests with a large number of files, clojure-zipper is invoked and the manifest sent to that.
+Rails reads the output from that (the zip file) and sends it back to the client directly.

 Client applications will send AMQP requests to this application to get it to produce manifests for desired content by naming that content relative to some 'root' directory that both the client and downloader know about.
 The downloader